General Terms and Conditions of

 1. General provisions

-Our offers are subject to our receipt of correct and timely deliveries by our suppliers.
-This applies only where we are not responsible for non-delivery to our customer, particularly in the event that we have concluded a congruent covering transaction with our supplier.
-The customer will be notified without delay of the unavailability of the service, and any consideration paid will be immediately refunded.
+2.1 Our quotations are subject to correct and timely deliveries to us by our suppliers.
+This shall apply only where non-delivery to our customer is not attributable to us, and in particular in the event that a congruent hedging transaction has been implemented with our supplier.
+The customer will be notified without delay of the unavailability of the service and any consideration already made will be immediately returned.

 3. Technical improvements

 LUTZ constantly strives to improve its products in terms of quality and performance.
 As a result, all details given in brochures, price lists, on the Internet, during trade fairs etc. are intended to be examples.
 The mere presentation of products (invitation to treat) does not constitute a binding offer or guarantee of availability.
 LUTZ reserves the right to make changes to the products prior to conclusion of the contract without informing the customer in advance.
 Bespoke developments that are intended only for a particular customer are excluded.
 It is not possible to guarantee availability of a particular model over a specific period of time.

 4. Changes in circumstances

 With respect to consumers as defined in Sec.
 13 German Civil Code (BGB), the prices agreed shall apply to goods which are to be delivered within four months of conclusion of the contract.
 The final prices may differ from those quoted if, between conclusion of the contract and delivery, the factors on which our calculation was based change to an unforeseeable extent.
 We therefore reserve the right to pass on increases in prices for raw materials, auxiliary and operating materials and consumables, energy costs of any kind (fuel, gas, electricity), agreed wages and salaries and any tax increases.
 There will be no increase in our profit margin.

 5. Right to cancel